elatov/elatov.github.io/_posts/2014-03-06-rhcsa-rhce-chapter-11-selinux.md

 >
 > When using SELinux, files, including directories and devices, are referred to as objects.
 Processes, such as a user running a command or the Mozilla Firefox application, are referred to as subjects.
 Most operating systems use a Discretionary Access Control (DAC) system that controls how subjects interact with objects, and how subjects interact with each other.
 On operating systems using DAC, users control the permissions of files (objects) that they own.
 For example, on Linux operating systems, users could make their home directories world-readable, giving users and processes (subjects) access to potentially sensitive information, with no further protection over this unwanted action.
 >
 > Relying on DAC mechanisms alone is fundamentally inadequate for strong system security.
 DAC access decisions are only based on user identity and ownership, ignoring other security-relevant information such as the role of the user, the function and trustworthiness of the program, and the sensitivity and integrity of the data.
 Each user typically has complete discretion over their files, making it difficult to enforce a system-wide security policy.
-Furthermore, every program run by a user inherits all of the permissions granted to the user and is free to change access to the user&#8217;s files, so minimal protection is provided against malicious software.
+Furthermore, every program run by a user inherits all of the permissions granted to the user and is free to change access to the user's files, so minimal protection is provided against malicious software.
 Many system services and privileged programs run with coarse-grained privileges that far exceed their requirements, so that a flaw in any one of these programs could be exploited to obtain further system access

-From the same guide here is quick comparison when SELinux is enabled and when it&#8217;s not:
+From the same guide here is quick comparison when SELinux is enabled and when it's not:

 > The following is an example of permissions used on Linux operating systems that do not run Security-Enhanced Linux (SELinux).
 The permissions and output in these examples may differ slightly from your system.
 Use the **ls -l** command to view file permissions:
 >